Xavier vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament Second Round

 Xavier vs. Pittsburgh Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup across individual sportsbooks.
+Take a look at the odds, spread and over/under for this matchup at individual sportsbooks.

 |Favorite